deppen8/dissertation-ghost/README.md

 <h2>Remix and customize the app</h2>

-If you’d rather customize the app to your own purposes, you are free to do so, provided you follow the conditions of the Creative Commons license below.
+If you’d rather customize the app to your own purposes, you are free to do so, provided you follow the conditions of the MIT License below.

 Some possible customizations:
 <ul>